tethysplatform/tethys/docs/tethys_sdk/paths.rst

 Read-Only
 ---------

-* App Public: The location of the app's public directory (i.e. were static files like css and JavaScrip are stored)
+* **App Public**: The location of the app's public directory (i.e. were static files like css and JavaScrip are stored)
-* App Resources: The location where version-controlled app resource files (e.g. configuration files) are stored
+* **App Resources**: The location where version-controlled app resource files (e.g. configuration files) are stored

 Getting Paths